gshipley/enterprise_training/EnterpriseManual.md

 ##**Verifying ActiveMQ is working**

-Now that ActiveMQ has been installed, configured, and started, let’s verify that the web console is working as expected.
+Now that ActiveMQ has been installed, configured, and started, let's verify that the web console is working as expected.
 ActiveMQ web console should be running and listening on port 8161.
 In order to verify that everything worked correctly, load the following URL in a web browser:

 	http://brokerIPAddress:8161